 I started practising yoga when my children were toddlers; it was time just for me, to relax and unwind whilst developing strength and flexibility, not to mention a much better posture.
 I soon became hooked!
 The feeling after a yoga class is second to none; it leaves me feeling relaxed yet energised, strong and balanced.
 I find I have a much calmer approach to the trials and tribulations that life throws at me!
 Over the years have seen how stressful work life can be for people; now I am a firm believer that yoga can help people to cope.

 Because I wanted to share this secret with everyone, I decided to train to teach yoga!
-I am in the process of completing a British Wheel of Yoga (BWY) level 4 teacher training diploma with Sarah Beck.
+I completed a 500 hour, level 4 British Wheel of Yoga teacher training Diploma.
+Subsequently I have undertaken further training in pregnancy yoga, postnatal yoga, restorative yoga, yin yoga, meditation and pranayama.